 learn more about our teen diving and environmental community service trip bonaire: bon bini

-Bonaire is a Dutch island that lies less than a hundred miles off the coast of Venezuela near Curacao.
+Bonaire is part of the Netherlands Antilles which are made up of Aruba, Bonaire, Curacao, Saba and Sint Eustatius.
 The island is located below the hurricane belt and is fortunate to enjoy predictable sunny, warm weather.
 It also has some of the best off-coast windsurfing conditions anywhere on the planet.

 In 2009, we ran our first Florida Keys Dive Program.
 Through this program, we were fortunate to work with Ken Nedimyer, the founder of the Coral Restoration Foundation.
 Ken's mission was to implement simple and cost-effective solutions to keep our precious coral reefs alive.
 In addition to his restoration efforts, Ken focused his attention on developing strong relationships with local communities and developing educational opportunities for divers and citizens across the globe.